-- UW-Green Bay is affiliated with three schools of cytotechnology: the Mayo Clinic, the Marshfield Clinic, and UW-Madison. - Students complete 92 credits at UW-Green Bay, including all general education requirements, and then take an 11-month, 32-credit clinical internship at one of the cooperating institutions. - · After completion of the internship, students will graduate with a degree in Human Biology and be eligible for professional certification.
+- Students complete 92 credits at UW-Green Bay, including all general education requirements, and then take an 11-month, 32-credit clinical internship at one of the cooperating institutions. - · After completion of the internship, students will graduate with a degree in Human Biology and be eligible for professional certification.

 Supporting Courses 31-34

-BIOLOGY 202 Principles of Biology: Cellular and Molecular Processes
+BIOLOGY 201 & BIOLOGY 202 Principles of Biology: Cellular and Molecular Processes and Principles of Biology Lab: Cellular and Molecular Processes

 CHEM 211 & CHEM 213 Principles of Chemistry I and Principles of Chemistry I Laboratory

 CHEM 212 & CHEM 214 Principles of Chemistry II and Principles of Chemistry II Laboratory

 ENG COMP 105 Expository Writing

 ENGLISH 104 Introduction to Literature

 HUM BIOL 204 Anatomy and Physiology

 HUM BIOL 207 Laboratory Safety

 MATH 104 Elementary Functions: Algebra and Trigonometry

 MATH 260 Introductory Statistics

-Upper-Level Courses 47
+Upper-Level Courses 53-54

-Select one course from three of f the four areas:
+Select one course from three or f the four areas:

 Genetics

-BIOLOGY 303 Genetics

-or HUM BIOL 310 Human Genetics

 Physiology

-HUM BIOL 402 Human Physiology

-Nutrition

-NUT SCI 300 Human Nutrition

-or NUT SCI 302 Ethnic Influences on Nutrition